markjolesen/tabitha/doc/install/windows/readme.md

 the software.
 However, it is recommened to use WIndows Control Panel to remove the application.

+### Screen 1

+Choose the install directory.
+Accepting the default is recommended.

 ![tabitha install screen 1](/doc/install/windows/tabithainstall1.png)

+### Screen 2

+If you want a desktop icon, check Create a desktop shortcut checkbox.

 ![tabitha install screen 2](/doc/install/windows/tabithainstall2.png)

+### Screen 3

+Before committing, review the installation options.
+If there is an issue, hit the back button until you get to the screen which will allow you to correct it.

 ![tabitha install screen 3](/doc/install/windows/tabithainstall3.png)